Fruit cake recipe

 Method

-1. To ensure that the cake will be central in the oven, position a shelf just below the centre.
-Set the oven to 140°C/275°F/Gas Mark 1.
+1. Heat the oven to 140C (120C fan, Gas 1).
+To ensure that the cake will be central in the oven, position a shelf just below the centre.

 2. In a bowl, cream together the butter, sugar, ginger, cinnamon and orange zest until light and fluffy.
 Add the eggs, one at a time, adding a little flour with each egg.
 Beat well before adding the next egg.
 Beat in the orange juice and remaining flour.

 3. Fold in dried mixed fruit and cranberries.
-Spoon mixture into the prepared tin or bowl, level the surface, and smooth with a wet hand.
+Spoon mixture into a 20cm round or square cake tin that has been lined with baking parchment.
+Level the surface, and smooth with a wet hand.

 4. Place the cake in the centre of the oven.
-Round and square cakes take about 4-4½ hours, and basin cakes take about 3-3½ hours, or until firm to the touch in the centre and a skewer comes out clean after being inserted into the cake.
+Round and square cakes take about 4-4½ hours to cook.

-5. Place the tin/basin on a wire rack to cool for about 15 mins.
-Spoon over the Cointreau or Grand Marnier and leave to absorb.
+5. Cool on a wire rack for 15 minutes then spoon over the Cointreau or Grand Marnier and leave to absorb.

-7. To store the cakes, wrap well in baking parchment, then foil.
+6. Let the cake cool completely in their tin.
+Wrap well in baking parchment, then foil.
 Keep in a cool, airy place for up to 3 months.
+To finish the cake, decorate with marzipan and fondant icing, if liked.

 Why does my fruit cake crumble when cut?